-You can get a jump on navigating the challenges of introducing your puppy clients to the pet grooming process by giving their parents some tips for preparing the pups for what could be a scary experience.
-The more socialized and used to being handled a puppy is the better.
+Groomers can get a jump on navigating the challenges of introducing a puppy to the pet grooming process by giving their owners some tips for preparing the pups for what could be a scary experience.
+The more socialized and used to being handled a puppy is, the better.

-When new puppy parents call to make the first appointment, encourage them to prepare their pup to be handled in ways they might not be used to.
-For example, advise the pup parents to regularly tickle their paws (including between their toes), ears and tushies, which are some of the areas you will be working on.
+Groomers should encourage pet owners to prepare their pups to be handled in ways they might not be used to.
+For example, they may want to regularly tickle their paws (including between their toes), ears, and tushies, which are some of the areas the groomer will be working on.

-Pet groomers should also stick to an abbreviated session, to avoid stressing the pups out and enabling them to get used to being handled by a groomer.
-Plus, bear in mind that pups may be frightened when they are first exposed to such alien devices and tools as clippers, noisy dryers, and grooming tables.
+Pet groomers should stick to an abbreviated session to avoid stressing the pup, enabling pup to get used to being handled by a groomer.
+Bear in mind that pups may be frightened when they are first exposed to such alien devices and tools as clippers, noisy dryers, and grooming tables.